mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Eric Tyson and Ray Brown - Home Buying Kit for Dummies

 ## History and politics
+* Ta-Nehisi Coates - Between the World and Me
 * Francis Fukuyama - Identity: The Demand for Dignity and the Politics of Resentment\*
 * Francis Fukuyama - Origins of Political Order\*
 * Francis Fukuyama - Political Order and Political Decay\*
 * Sam Harris - Letter to a Christian Nation
 * David Harvey - The Enigma of Capital & the Crises of Capitalism\*
 * Arle Russel Hochschild - Strangers In Their Own Land
+* Barack Obama - A Promised Land\*
 * Rebecca Solnit - Call Them by Their True Names: American Crises (and Essays)
 * Jason Stanley - How Propaganda Works\*